Regularizing nonlinear Schroedinger equations through partial off-axis variations: The critical case and the case of full off-axis dispersion

-\begin{remark}Note that \eqref{CLM} also implies a uniform in-time bound on the $H^1$-norm of $u(t,\cdot)$, for any $\eps >0$.
-In turn, this means that both, the kinetic and the nonlinear potential energy remain uniformly bounded for all $t\in\R$. \end{remark}
+\begin{remark}Note that \eqref{CLM} also implies a uniform-in-time bound on the $H^1$-norm of $u(t,\cdot)$ for any $\eps >0$.
+In turn, this means that both the kinetic and the nonlinear potential energy remain uniformly bounded for all $t\in\R$. \end{remark}